Saturday, October 28, 2023

 Arun Kumar

-Given a need, a solution emerges (and progress happens).
+Given a need, a solution emerges.

 Let us start with the examples of needs inevitably resulting in solutions, and further, given a similar set of needs, the inevitability of the emergence of similar kinds of solutions.